1iverea9er/Indoor-Thermal-Comfort/README.md

 ## 🧾 License

+This integration is a Python reimplementation based on the original JavaScript version by the [Center for the Built Environment](https://github.com/CenterForTheBuiltEnvironment/comfort_tool).
-This project is licensed under the GNU General Public License v2.0.
+The original project is licensed under the GNU GPLv2 license, and this adaptation is licensed under the same terms.
+See the [LICENSE](LICENSE) file for details.
 See the [LICENSE](LICENSE) file for full license terms.

 ---